Netherlands expat salary negotiation and benefits guide (2026)

 | Project Management | €72,000 | Mid-senior roles |

-Key Insight: Tech and finance roles command the highest salaries and greatest negotiation flexibility.
-Healthcare and education, often governed by collective labor agreements (CAO), have less room for individual negotiation but offer greater job security and benefits predictability.
-For Asian expats specifically moving to Netherlands, see our Asia expat salary guide with €85k+ recommendations and cost breakdowns.
+Tech and finance roles command the highest salaries and greatest negotiation flexibility.
+Healthcare and education (often governed by a CAO) have less room for individual negotiation but offer job security.
+For Asian expats moving to the Netherlands, see our Asia expat salary guide with €85k+ recommendations.

 |---|---|---|---|